 Twice a year, all television customers (not just TDS TV customers) may experience some degree of television interference due to sun outages.
-This fall, that window is expected to start around October 4 and last until around the 13th.
+This fall, that window is expected to start around September 30 and last until around October 6.

 What are sun outages?
 For a few weeks a year—in the spring and the fall—the sun is directly behind TV satellites in space and ground antennas.
 This means that, during this time window, ground antennas are basically looking directly at the sun.
 The sun’s rays, which include the same microwave frequencies used in satellite communications, interfere with the signals from the satellite.
 The result is a loss of signal quality and a potentially pixelated picture on your TV.

 In general, fall sun outages in the United States take place during the first and second weeks of October.
 The duration and severity of the outages vary, depending on sun’s path.
 You might experience a slight interruption in TV reception for a few seconds, to a complete loss of signal for several minutes at a time.
 The good news is, once solar outages reach their peak, the interference will gradually decrease becoming less noticeable each day.